antoinekrull/cute-whales/README.md

 ## TODO
 - [ ] getting the data at out appartment because of the bad speed of the internet on the library
+- [ ] atm data is in the repo in fileformat, think of writing code to download it in the ingestion process to keep the repo clean

 ### A
-- [ ] download the temparature dataset
+- [x] download the temparature dataset
 - [ ] check wrangling needs
 - [ ] check size

 ### D

 ### S
-- [ ] download the whales movement dataset

 ## Questions
 Question 1: How do variations in water temperature and ocean currents affect the migratory patterns of different whale species?